buhrmi/buhrmi/README.md

 Currently bootstrapping [Shitcoin Swap](https://www.shitcoinswap.com), my very own poop-branded trading platform.

 Besides that, I also do "regular" web development.
-The projects below are all copyrighted by CDMN GmbH (my employer) and their respective clients.
+The projects below are all copyrighted by CDMN GmbH and their respective clients.

 ### 2023